Celebrating Southeast Montana’s Dark Skies

 The secret is out – or, well it’s been out for a while.
 There’s a reason Montana’s nickname is the “Big Sky State” – we have really big skies.
 Out here in Southeast Montana, the skies stretch on for miles over the prairies and badlands.
 And at night, they can seem even bigger with the countless stars spreading out as far as the eye can see.
 The limited light pollution over Montana’s rural prairies allows for some of the best night sky gazing in the world.
 And now those big night skies are being recognized internationally.

 Medicine Rocks State Park has been designated as an International Dark Sky Sanctuary by the International Dark Sky Association.
-The park is one of only two dark sky sites in Montana and only the 14th dark sky sanctuary in the world.
+The park is one of only two dark sky sites in Montana and the 14th dark sky sanctuary in the world.
 The 300+ acre park is situated between Baker and Ekalaka.
 Here, you’ll find sandstone rock formations rising out of the earth throughout the grounds.
 The formations have been weathered over hundreds of years to give them a “swiss-cheese” look.
 If you look close enough, you’ll also find inscriptions in the rocks that date back centuries.

 The area, as the name suggests, was a place of big medicine for Native Americans.
 They would gather here to camp and look for medicinal plants.
 Because of this, the land was considered sacred.
 Today, the park is popular for hiking, wildlife watching and of course, night sky gazing.